RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 The route consistency can be checked using the [AS routing consistency tool](https://stat.ripe.net/widget/as-routing-consistency).
 This wizard compares the actual state of the Internet Routing tables (collected by RIS), in order to identify and correct possible inconsistencies in the RIPE Database.

 The route consistency can be checked using the [AS routing consistency tool](https://stat.ripe.net/widget/as-routing-consistency).
-This wizard compares the actual state of the Internet Routing tables (collected by RIS), in order to identify and correct possible inconsistences in the RIPE Database.
+This wizard compares the actual state of the Internet Routing tables (collected by RIS), in order to identify and correct possible inconsistencies in the RIPE Database.

 **Example ROUTE6 object including all optional attributes:**